NVIDIA/cloudai/README.md

 ```
 - Replace `<api-key>` with your respective credentials.
 Keep `$oauthtoken` as is.

+## Quick Start
-Next, clone the CloudAI repository to your local machine:
+Clone the CloudAI repository to your local machine:
 ```bash
 git clone git@github.com:NVIDIA/cloudai.git
 cd cloudai